Witness: Many dead in New Zealand mosque shooting

-A witness says many people have been killed in a mass shooting at a mosque in the New Zealand city of Christchurch.
+Many people were killed in a mass shooting at a mosque in the New Zealand city of Christchurch on Friday, a witness said.
+Police have not yet described the scale of the shooting but urged people in central Christchurch to stay indoors.

-Police have not described the scale of the Friday shooting but urged people in central Christchurch to stay indoors.
+Witness Len Peneha said he saw a man dressed in black enter the Masjid Al Noor mosque in central Christchurch at about 1:45 p.m. and then heard dozens of shots, followed by people running from the mosque in terror.

-Witness Len Peneha says he saw a man dressed in black enter the Masjid Al Noor mosque and then heard dozens of shots, followed by people running from the mosque in terror.
+Peneha, who has lived next door to the mosque for about five years, said the gunman ran out of the mosque, dropped what appeared to be a semi-automatic weapon in Peneha's driveway, and fled.

-He says he also saw the gunman flee before emergency services arrived
+Peneha said he then went into the mosque to try and help.

 Sign Up and Save